A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 Depending on your stove, it’s important to use medium or low heat and closely monitor the brewing process.

-Overheating can also scorch the coffee grounds and leave behind residual buildup that makes it difficult for parts of the Moka pot to move smoothly.
+Overheating can also scorch the coffee grounds and leave behind residual buildup that makes it difficult for parts of the Moka Pot to move smoothly.

-Troubleshooting Tips For A Stuck Moka Pot
+Troubleshooting Tips for Stuck Moka Pots

 Fill a bowl or sink with hot water and submerge the bottom section of the pot for a few minutes.